The coronavirus (COVID-19) pandemic has reshaped the global economy along with the day-to-day lives of almost everyone on earth.

 As always, the cabin air is constantly refreshed and cleaned using HEPA filters.

-For flights over 250 miles, snacks and water will be served.
+For flights over 250 miles, snacks, water, and soft drinks will be served.
 Straws can be requested.

-For flights under 250 miles, the snack and beverage service has been suspended.
+For flights under 250 miles, the snack and beverage service remains suspended.